cablehead/xs-command-llm-anthropic/README.md

 Features:

 - rich documents(??)
-- prompt cache (to be fleshed out) TODO: make document caching optional
+- prompt caching (to be fleshed out) TODO: make document caching optional

 Todo:

-- llm store-init: prepares a cross stream store for use with this tool
+- llm init-store: prepares a cross stream store for use with this tool

 ```
 key | .append ANTHROPIC_API_KEY